neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 So, we're going to need something with a compound key like this:

     CREATE CONSTRAINT IF NOT EXISTS FOR (p:Holding) REQUIRE (p.filingManager, p.cusip, p.reportCalendarOrQuarter) IS NODE KEY;

+Now, let's create index for Holding nodes

+    CREATE INDEX IF NOT EXISTS FOR (p:Holding) ON (p.filingManager, p.cusip, p.reportCalendarOrQuarter);

 That should give this: